CS5331-Web-Security-Group14/rest-api-development/README.md

 #### Question 2: Are there any security considerations your team thought about?

-Answer: We considered the following security measures:
+Answer: We considered the following security measures (have not implemented them):
-* NoSQL injection defenses (implemented by using Mongoose prepared statements).
 * XSS defenses by input/output sanitization and escaping.
 * CSRF defenses by using tokens and checking origin header.
 * Implementing CSP to prevent general injection attacks.
 * Password requirements (length, special characters, etc)

+We have implemented the following:
+* NoSQL injection defenses (implemented by using Mongoose prepared statements).

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?